 Take action for mental health.

-AASA’s new cohort will build on our ‘Live Well.
+This cohort will build on AASA's ‘Live Well.
 Lead Well’ campaign to connect district leaders committed to serving the mental and general health of each other, their staff, and their communities.
 We will work together to develop strategic plans to increase mental health services and support for all constituents, improve mental well-being for the school community, and program sustainability.
 Participants will connect with others in national leadership positions eager to create a coalition committed to taking action.

-To reduce barriers to participation in the AASA Mental Health Cohort, The Jed Foundation is generously offering AASA financial support to cover a portion of registration costs for educational leaders to participate in the Mental Health Cohort.
+To reduce financial barriers to participation in the AASA Mental Health Cohort, The Jed Foundation generously provided AASA support to assist in covering a portion of registration costs for educational leaders who would otherwise be unable to participate.

 - Learn ways to address the mental health needs of your students